AdobeDocs/campaign-classic.es-ES/help/web/using/use-cases--creating-overviews.md

 1. Aplicar **dottedFilter**.

-   Este estilo se menciona en la plantilla **[!UICONTROL Single-page Web application]** seleccionada anteriormente.
+   This style is referred to in the **[!UICONTROL Single-page Web applicatio]** n template selected previously.

    ![](assets/s_ncs_configuration_webapp_container002.png)